-The services of Mr. Paul D. Caldwell, CFO and Corporate Secretary of the Corporation, are provided pursuant to an employment agreement (the "Caldwell Agreement") with the Corporation.
+The services of Mr. Paul D. Caldwell, CFO and Corporate Secretary of the Corporation, were provided pursuant to an employment agreement (the "Caldwell Agreement") with the Corporation.
 Under this agreement, Mr. Caldwell's employment commenced on August 9, 2006 at an annual salary of \$140,000.
 On January 16, 2009, the Caldwell Agreement was revised with respect to the change of control provisions.
 The Caldwell Agreement provides that Mr. Caldwell will be granted a bonus payment from time to time, as determined by Khan, taking into account (i) the financial performance and profitability of Khan and (ii) Mr. Caldwell's achievement of prescribed performance goals and eligibility criteria.
+The Caldwell Agreement was terminated on December 31, 2010 by Mr. Caldwell.

-The Corporation may terminate the Caldwell Agreement without cause upon payment to Mr. Caldwell of six months compensation in lieu of notice.
-If Mr. Caldwell's employment is terminated by the Corporation or by Mr. Caldwell within 12 months of the occurrence of a "change of control" (as defined above), Mr. Caldwell will be entitled to 24 months compensation and unvested stock options will, pursuant to the Plan, immediately vest and become exercisable for 90 days following the date of termination.
+If Mr. Caldwell's employment was terminated by the Corporation or by Mr. Caldwell within 12 months of the occurrence of a "change of control" (as defined above), Mr. Caldwell was entitled to 24 months compensation and unvested stock options will, pursuant to the Plan, immediately vest and become exercisable for 90 days following the date of termination.